MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 **Recommendation:**

-- Use [managed audio and video streaming services](/azure/media-services/latest/encode-concept) that use built-in compression.
 - By making use of a managed service for audio and video, applications can leverage built-in optimizations like encoding, compressions, and more.
+- Read about [managed audio and video streaming services](/azure/media-services/latest/encode-concept) that leverages built-in compression.

 ### Enable network file compression